KhiewJianBin/Gift-Wrapping-3D/README.md

 # Gift Wrapping 3D
- Gift Wrapping 3D Algo Visualization in Unity.
+- Gift Wrapping 3D Algo Visualization in Unity.
- Created using Psudo Code Reference: https://www.cs.jhu.edu/~misha/Spring16/09.pdf Page 21-24 Uses Gizmo to draw and visualize output.
+- Created using Psudo Code Reference: https://www.cs.jhu.edu/~misha/Spring16/09.pdf Page 21-24
+- Uses Gizmo to draw and visualize output.
- Uses a messy couroutine implementation for Algo step though.
+- Uses a messy couroutine implementation for Algo visualize step though.
+-
 --------------
 Note: The outputs is using OnDrawGizmo - so make sure Gizmo is enabled on the unity Editor Scene/Game Window
 --------------

 ## TODO
   - Normals